Beth H. Gelles

 Beth has completed the New York State Association of College Admissions Counseling (NYSACAC) Summer Institute and the Independent Educational Consultants Association (IECA) Summer Training Institute.
 She is a member of NYSACAC and Higher Education Consultants Association (HECA), and an associate member of IECA.

 Beth’s interests include singing, playing piano, indulging in musical theater, hiking and reading contemporary fiction.
-She enjoys life in Scarsdale with her husband Jeff and her three children – a son and daughter at Scarsdale High School and a daughter at Fox Meadow Elementary School.
+She enjoys life in Scarsdale with her husband Jeff and her three children — a son at Harvard University, a daughter at Scarsdale High School, and a daughter at Scarsdale Middle School.

 Nancy S. Stuzin